- Enables a great customer experience

 - Adds value to IT’s reputation

 Accelerating innovation is hard at the best of times.
-When you are responsible for the fixed infrastructure of the UK’s railway, safety, efficiency and reliability are paramount.
+When you are responsible for managing a nation’s travel infrastructure, safety, efficiency and reliability are paramount.
 And that can obstruct innovation.

-The Enterprise Architects in the Chief Innovation Technology Office are responsible for digital change throughout this large infrastructure organisation.
-They look after 20,000 miles of rail infrastructure, 30,000 bridges, viaducts, tunnels, crossings and signals.
+The Enterprise Architects in the Chief Innovation Technology Office are responsible for digital change throughout this large organisation.
+They help customers complete 4.7 million journeys every day and operate the UK’s busiest ground transportation terminals.

 They share their experience of accelerating change using Netcall’s low-code solution, Liberty Create.